 I am Gerry Higgins Lecturer in Philosophy at the University of Melbourne.
-I was Visiting Assistant Professor in Philosophy at the University at Albany, State University of New York during the academic year 2013-14, and full time Visiting Instructor at Bowling Green State University during the academic year 2012-13.
+Prior to moving to Melbourne in 2014, I was Visiting Assistant Professor in Philosophy at the University at Albany, State University of New York, and full time Visiting Instructor at Bowling Green State University.

 I wrote my PhD dissertation on John Locke on Persons and Personal Identity, because I was interested in understanding how Locke links questions of accountability to his account of personal identity.
 I received my PhD in 2013 from the University of St Andrews.
 During my PhD I was visiting researcher at Yale and Rutgers Universities.